Rob Kardashian Shares Shirtless Pool Snap, Is ‘Very Committed’ To Improving Health

 The insider told People that Rob “had a lot of work to do when it comes to his health and he continues to be very committed.”
 They added that “he is happier and healthier” as a result of all his hard work.

-Rob has kept a low profile over the past few years as he worked on his health and wellbeing.
-Indeed, he reportedly missed sister Kim Kardashian’s wedding to Kanye West so his weight gain could not be captured in family photos.
+Rob has kept a low profile over the past few years as he worked on his health and well-being.
+He reportedly missed sister Kim Kardashian’s wedding to Kanye West so his weight gain would not be captured in family photos.

-Commenting on the idyllic swimming pool snap, Kylie simply wrote “love u.”
+Commenting on the idyllic swimming pool photo, Kylie simply wrote, “love u.”

 Rob’s fans also took to the comments section to show their support for the reality star.